 - Read to and work with children – If you like to work with mothers and their children, volunteer for our Second Saturday Program.
 We provide books, work on reading and craft projects, and enjoy a hot lunch while spending time together.
 The program is held for two hours on the second Saturday of the month, excluding June, July and August.
 Please contact the Chair of the Second Saturday Program to volunteer or discuss ways to become involved.
 We will welcome you with open arms!

 - Tutor at an elementary school – Do you enjoy working with school children and helping them learn?
 Then, become a tutor and help them succeed.

 - Work at our Resale Shop/Boutique – There are many volunteer opportunities available.
 The Resale Shop is open on Tuesdays and Thursdays and on the 1st and 3rd Saturdays of the month.
 You’ll get first choice on some really great items!

-- Write grants – if you have some experience with grant writing or you like to write and would like to raise funds for our organization, please contact our grant writer at 262-691-9422.
+- Write grants – If you have some experience with grant writing or you like to write and would like to raise funds for our organization, please contact our grant writer.
 Experience is appreciated, but not necessary.

 - In-Kind Donations

 Christ Child Society-Milwaukee Chapter